Triangles in randomly perturbed graphs

 The sets $V_1, \dots, V_t$ are also called clusters and we refer to $V_0$ as the set of exceptional vertices.
 We call a partition $V_0, \dots, V_t$, which satisfies~\ref{prop:size}--\ref{prop:regular}, a \emph{$(\eps,d)$-regular partition of $G$}.
-Given this partition, we define the \emph{$(\eps,d)$-reduced graph} $R$ for $G$, that is the graph on the vertex set $[t]$ with edges $ij$ for $\eps$-regular pairs $(V_i,V_j)$ of density at least $d$.
+Given this partition, we define the \emph{$(\eps,d)$-reduced graph} $R$ for $G$, that is the graph on the vertex set $[t]$, where $ij$ is an edge if and only if $(V_i,V_j)$ is an $\eps$-regular pair in $G'$ and has density at least $d$.

 We will also use the following result on perfect matchings in random subgraphs of bipartite graphs with large minimum degree.
 For any given graph $G$ we denote by $G_p$ the random graph model, where we keep each edge of $G$ with probability $p$, independently from all other choices.